xg590/tutorials/Ubuntu.md

 ```
 your_username ... /usr/lib/xorg/Xorg vt2 -auth /run/user/your_uid/gdm/Xauthority ...
 ```
-6. Now you can safely kill the first x11vnc and start a new one.
+6. Now you can safely kill the first x11vnc and start a new one without using Xauthority.
 ```
 x11vnc -display :1 -no6 -rfbportv6 -1 -rfbport 5900 -listen 192.168.0.123
 ```
+* Specify a interface by using -listen IP binded on it.
+* Disable ipv6 by using -no6 and -rfbportv6 -1 (Invalid Port).
 * We need a new port for Xorg by specifying -display :1
-7. We can see the desktop by visiting 192.168.0.123:0
 ### Samba
 ```
 [global]